-Higher Education Legal Services (HELS) provides FREE immigration legal services to students, staff, and faculty at San Diego and Imperial Counties community and state colleges.
-Highly qualified legal practitioners provide culturally competent, trauma-informed, reliable expertise to the campus community.
-Virtual and in-person appointments are available, however, on-site appointments are currently only at the following campuses:
+Higher Education Legal Services (HELS) provides free immigration legal services to students, staff, and faculty at San Diego and Imperial County Community and State colleges.
+See eligibility information below.

 Popups disabled?
 Schedule an intake appointment here.